-You can download this interview, and subscribe to receive our weekly podcast, on iTunes.
-If you enjoyed it, please take a moment to rate us.
-And remember, you can use our Amazon.co.uk, Amazon.com, or Amazon.ca links to support us at no additional cost when buying academic texts, sardines, popcorn, and more.
+Download this episode and subscribe to receive our weekly podcast on iTunes, Spotify, or YouTube.
+If you enjoyed it, please take a moment to rate us and consider becoming a member of our Patreon community with access to extra conversations and shorter classroom versions of our episodes.
+Or use our Amazon.co.uk, Amazon.com, or Amazon.ca links to support us at no additional cost when buying books, groceries, or gifts.

-Interviewed by David McConeghy
+Interviewed by Candace Mixon

 Transcribed by Helen Bradstock.

 Terje Stordalen (TS): Hello.